-VALDOSTA — Community, regional, and national artists have until Monday, Dec.
-23, to enter Drawproject, an annual drawing invitational exhibition that raises funds for Valdosta State University Department of Art students.
+VALDOSTA — Community, regional, and national artists have until Tuesday, Dec.
+23, to enter DrawProject, an annual drawing invitational exhibition that raises funds for Valdosta State University Department of Art students.
 Fifty submissions will be selected and framed for the event.

-Hosted by the Annette Howell Turner Center for the Arts and sponsored by Classic Art & Frame Co. and Guardian Bank, Drawproject benefits two scholarships.
+Hosted by the Annette Howell Turner Center for the Arts and sponsored by Classic Art & Frame Co., Guardian Bank, and Bush Wealth Management, DrawProject benefits two scholarships.

 The Annette Howell Turner Center for the Arts Scholarship is awarded annually to support a VSU junior art, design, or art education major for meritorious production in the classroom and a commitment to service within the community.
 The Danielle B. Harmon Student Merit Scholarship recognizes departmental majors for superior classroom performance.
-Before her death in 2010, she was an instructor in VSU’s Department of Art.
+Before her death in 2010, she was an associate professor in the VSU Department of Art.

-Drawproject’s opening reception and auction will be held from 5 p.m. to 7:30 p.m. on Monday, Jan.
-13, at the Annette Howell Turner Center for the Arts, located at 527 N. Patterson St. The exhibit will remain on display through Wednesday, Feb.
-19.
+DrawProject’s opening reception and auction will be held from 5 p.m. to 7:30 p.m. on Monday, Jan.
+12, at the Annette Howell Turner Center for the Arts, located at 527 N. Patterson St. The exhibit will remain on display through Wednesday, Feb.
+25.

 Contact Bill Shenton at the Annette Howell Turner Center for the Arts at (229) 247-2787 or email@example.com or Michael T. Schmidt at the VSU Department of Art at (229) 333-5835 or firstname.lastname@example.org for more information.

-• Interpret the concept of “drawing,” using any medium, subject, style, and technical approach, and create an original artwork to be donated for auction.
+• Interpret the concept of “drawing,” using any medium, subject, style, and technical approach, and create an original artwork to be exhibited and donated for auction.

-• Use any paper you like as long as it is 22 inches by 15 inches.
-Paper may be picked up at the Annette Howell Turner Center for the Arts, the VSU Department of Art, or Classic Art & Frame Co.
+• Use any paper desired as long as it is 22 inches by 15 inches.
+Paper is available at no cost at the Annette Howell Turner Center for the Arts, VSU Department or Art, and Classic Art & Frame Co.

-• Completed works should be delivered or shipped to the Annette Howell Turner Center for the Arts at 527 N. Patterson St., Valdosta, Ga., 31601, by 6 p.m. on Dec.
+• Completed, unframed works should be delivered or shipped to the Annette Howell Turner Center for the Arts at 527 N. Patterson St., Valdosta, Ga., 31601, by 4 p.m. on Dec.
 23. They may also be dropped off at the VSU Department of Art main office by 3 p.m. on Friday, Dec.
 19.